open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 ## General remote service attributes

 These attributes may be used for any remote operation that applies to a service.
-Users will generally define what a service is, though instrumentation may provide a fallback when not user-controlled based on instrumentation-specific behavior.
+Users can define what the name of a service is based on their particular semantics in their distributed system.

 |  Attribute name |                                 Notes and examples                                |
 | :-------------- | :-------------------------------------------------------------------------------- |